MiddleRaster/MiddleRaster.github.io/TDD/cpp/RomanNumerals/Step15.md

 permalink: /TDD/cpp/RomanNumerals/Step15.html
 ---

-We're continuing to refactore the code to pass all cases up to 20.
+We're continuing to refactor the code to pass all cases up to 20.

 Here's the refactored source:
 ```